-This is a Set Departure Journey combining travel by road and air lead by an expert Wilderness Safaris guide.
+This is a Small Group Set Departure Journey combining travel by road and air lead by an expert Wilderness Safaris guide.
 The trip runs between May and mid November.

 This journey includes a diverse variety of activities, including day and night nature drives, sea and land-based wildlife viewing, flying, driving and boating.
 Along the way there are numerous stops at local highlights which provide opportunities to interact with some of the people who call the desert home.

-In Windhoek you will be met by your Explorations guide and begin your journey by driving through the Khomas Hochland mountains and down into the iconic Sossusvlei region, a driving time of approximately five to six hours (330 kilometres / 205 miles).
-Breaking the journey for lunch en route your day ends at Kulala Desert Lodge in the private Kulala Wilderness Reserve.
+Your journey begins in Windhoek by driving through the Khomas Hochland mountains and down into the iconic Sossusvlei region, a driving time of approximately five to six hours (330 kilometres / 205 miles).

-Explore the famous red dunes of Sossusvlei and the 37,000-hectare private reserve where you will discover life in one of the world’s oldest and most arid deserts.
-A highlight is Dead Vlei, a clay pan characterized by dark, dead camel thorn trees contrasted against the white pan floor.
+Explore the famous red dunes of Sossusvlei and the private reserve discovering life in one of the world’s oldest and most arid deserts.
+A highlight is Dead Vlei.
 This area is a paradise for photographers.

 The light aircraft transfer to Swakopmund Airport is in fact a spectacular scenic flight (weather permitting) that flies over the only well-preserved shipwreck in Namibia, endless dune fields and even an old diamond mining settlement.

 Spend two nights at the colonial Hansa Hotel in Swakopmund.

 Discover the town of Swakopmund and bed down in the historic Hansa Hotel that forms part of the city’s architectural culture.